sukibaby/itgmania-on-gentoo-guide/README.md

 This guide was updated in October 2025, following some restructuring within Gentoo.

-Fortunately, these changes are very beneficial for users looking to set up a system with the basics needed to run 3D-accelerated X11, as it's now much less of a pain to do so.
+Fortunately, these changes make setting up a 3D-accelerated system with X11 far easier than traditionally was.

 This guide will set you up to have a Gentoo install for a dedicated ITGmania PC.
 It also has a few important files like the `make.conf` already set up how you will need it.